On Huang and Wong's Algorithm for Generalized Binary Split Trees

 \item[(P2)] \emph{The root of $T^*$ does a less-than comparison.} Indeed, by~\cite[Theorem~5]{Anderson2002}, since $T^*$ is optimal for its queries, if $T^*$ does an equality-test at the root, then the total query weight in $T^*$ is at most four times the maximum query weight.
 But the total query weight in $T^*$ is at least $7\cdot 5 = 35$, while the maximum query weight is at most 7.

 \item[(P3)] \emph{In $T^*$ there are seven positive-weight queries, and the set of weight-5 queries is separated (by weight-0 queries).} To show this, we show that no weight-0 key is a hole.
 Suppose otherwise for contradiction.
 Let $k'$ be a weight-0 hole.
-Assume without loss of generality that $k'$ is not used in any node of $T^*$ as an equality key, for otherwise this node can be removed (spliced-out), without increasing the cost of $T^*$.
-If it is used as an inequality key, we can modify $T^*$ to not use it, without changing its cost, by replacing it with the weight-5 key $k'' = k'+1$ (which could be a hole or a query).
+We can assume without loss of generality that $k'$ is not used in any node of $T^*$ as an inequality key, for otherwise we can modify $T^*$ to not use it, without changing its cost, by replacing it with the weight-5 key $k'' = k'+1$ (which could be a hole or a query).
+Since $k'$ is a $T^*$-hole, by definition, $k'$ also cannot be used as an equality key.
+So we can assume that $k'$ does not appear as a comparison key in $T^*$.
+Let $k\in\{k'\pm 1\}$ be a weight-5 query in $T^*$.
+(Query $k$ exists in $T^*$---otherwise $\{k'-1, k', k'+1\}$ would all be holes.)
+Replace $k$ throughout $T^*$ by $k'$.
+As $k'$ and $k$ are adjacent keys and $k'$ does not occur in $T^*$, the resulting tree $\barT$ still solves $(I_{15}, 2)$, and $\barT$ costs less than $T^*$ (as $\barT$ uses the weight-0 key $k'$ instead of the weight-5 key $k$).
+This contradicts the optimality of $T^*$.